NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Faster recovery on hit or block only
 - RB made strong and pushes on block
 - JB has one more frame active hitbox
+- 6A
-- 6A made a techable bounce for the first frame only (instead of the whole move); made a high for first frame only; hitbox appears one frame sooner; hitboxes slightly smaller; stuns longer on hit
+  - Made a techable bounce for the first frame only (instead of the whole move)
+  - Made a high for first frame only
+  - Hitbox appears one frame sooner
+  - Hitboxes slightly smaller
+  - Stuns longer on hit
 - 6A(A) can now be done on whiff
 - 6AB does 6B
 - 4A activates automatically
+- Act4A
+  - Does not high crush
-- Act4A does not high crush, can be grabbed
+  - Can be grabbed
 - RA can now be done at anytime during run and does not have to wait for a loop of the animation
+- JA
+  - Can transition faster
+  - Has forward or backwards momentum with 6 or 4
+- JA(A)
+  - Can transition faster
-- JA can transition faster; has forward or backwards momentum with 6 or 4
+  - Has forward or backwards momentum with 6 or 4
+- JAA(A)
+  - Can transition faster
-- JA(A) can transition faster; has forward or backwards momentum with 6 or 4;
+  - Has forward or backwards momentum with 6 or 4
+- JAAA(A)
+  - Can transition faster
-- JAA(A) can transition faster; has forward or backwards momentum with 6 or 4;
+  - Has forward or backwards momentum with 6 or 4
-- JAAA(A) can transition faster; has forward or backwards momentum with 6 or 4; sickles do more damage (TODO: This still true?)
+  - Sickles do more damage (TODO: This still true?)
 - JAAAA(X) added as JX when having 75% meter
+- 5X
-- 5X hitbox comes out two frames later and disappears one frame later, starts moving two frames earlier, bigger hitbox
+  - Hitbox comes out two frames later and disappears one frame later
+  - Starts moving two frames earlier
+  - Bigger hitbox
+- 8X
-- 8X does JX from the ground with modified momentum; requires and costs 75%
+  - Does JX from the ground with modified momentum
+  - Requires and costs 75%
 - J6X added where TenTen hops slightly forward before doing the super instead of slightly back
 - GRKnJ moved further back
 - GRKnJ made a mid from a high